 As its user base grew, Slack, a global corporate chat app, began facing CPU and memory limitations and even production outages, forcing the company to rework its job queue system.
 Currently, Slack’s web app uses JQRelay stateless service written in Go.
 During its busiest days, the platform processes over 1.4 billion jobs at a peak rate of 33,000 per second.

-For startups, more time means more consumed resources and since resources are scarce at the early stage, a dragging development process hurts the whole business.
+For startups, more time means more consumed resources and since resources are scarce at the early prod, a dragging development process hurts the whole business.
 Even after successful launch of initial MVP, it is important to keep up the pace during the phase of active growth.
 What Golang developers like about the language is the absence of unnecessary complexity — it is easier to read than Python and Java.
 Also, Go requires fewer dependencies and has a good level of forward compatibility, meaning the Go’s code is likely to run smoothly in the newer versions of software.

 Godoc, a built-in documentation tool provides more than basic comments — by scanning the source code for any comments and compiling them, it forms the package’s documentation in the form of a plain text or HTML, so the developers can switch between the code and relevant comments in just one click.
 All of this provides developers with more flexibility and a faster development process.